 - 2.24 Applications can only be processed on the payment of the correct fee.

 - 2.25 Details of fees are as follows:

-- (a) New licence application £250
+- (a) new licence application: £250

-- (b) Amendment to existing licence: £200
+- (b) amendment to existing licence: £200

-- (c) Renewal of an existing licence: £200
+- (c) renewal of an existing licence: £200

 - 2.26 Full details of how to pay the fee will be provided once an application has been accepted.
 Standard payment method is using a debit or credit card through a secure online portal.
-Alternative payment methods are available; please contact the ARSAC Support Unit for details once an application has been accepted.
+Alternative payment methods using Bacs (Bankers Automated Clearing System) and invoices are available; please contact the ARSAC Support Unit for details once an application has been accepted.

-Applying for a Practitioner Licence
+Applying for a practitioner licence

-Initial Applications
+Initial applications

 - 3.1 Practitioners must apply on behalf of themselves.
-A practitioner licence may only be granted to the practitioner who is clinically responsible for the justification of administrations of radioactive substances. - 3.2 Currently ARSAC will only support applications from practitioners who are medically trained.
-It is expected that practitioners are appointed in a substantive consultant grade post. - 3.3 Every practitioner licence application must list all medical radiological installations where they are or will be entitled as a practitioner under $IR(ME)R^{3,4}$.
-It is expected that the practitioner will review and approve all protocols used at all medical radiological installations where they are entitled. - 3.4 A licensed practitioner may work at any other medical radiological installation where they are also entitled to act as a practitioner and can provide sufficient support as specified in paragraphs 3.33 to 3.35. - 3.5 Doctors who habitually authorise exposures under guidelines issued by a licensed practitioner may need to review their entitlement in line with their employer's procedures.
-If, for example, such individuals wish to work independently and justify exposures outside of these guidelines, it may be appropriate for them to apply for a licence in their own right and be entitled as a practitioner. - 3.6 Details of how to apply are available on our website www.gov.uk/arsac.
-There is no fee for practitioner applications.
-Applications require the following information: - (a) name, address, qualifications and appointment of the applicant; - (b) the primary medical radiological installation in which they propose to justify the administration of radioactive substances as specified in the application; - (c) procedures for which authorisation is sought and for which purpose; - (d) theoretical training relevant to the procedures applied for; - (e) practical experience relevant to the procedures applied for to include confirmation of appropriate continuing medical education since training - (f) any other information as may be specified on the application form or may be reasonably required for the assessment of the application.
+A practitioner licence may only be granted to the practitioner who is clinically responsible for the justification of administrations of radioactive substances. - 3.2 Currently, ARSAC will only support applications from practitioners who are medically trained.
+It is expected that practitioners are appointed in a substantive consultant post. - 3.3 Every practitioner licence application must list all medical radiological installations where they are, or will be, entitled as a practitioner under IR(ME)R[2, 3].
+It is expected that the practitioner will review and approve all protocols used at all medical radiological installations where they are entitled. - 3.4 A licensed practitioner may work at any other medical radiological installation where they are also entitled to act as a practitioner and can provide sufficient support as specified in paragraphs 3.32 to 3.34. - 3.5 Doctors who habitually authorise exposures under guidelines issued by a licensed practitioner may need to review their entitlement in line with their employer's procedures.
+If, for example, such individuals wish to work independently and justify exposures outside of these guidelines, it may be appropriate for them to apply for a licence and be entitled as a practitioner. - 3.6 Details of how to apply and application forms are available on our website www.gov.uk/arsac.
+There are no fees for practitioner applications.
+To complete a practitioner licence application form, the following information is required: - (a) name, address, qualifications and appointment of the applicant - (b) the primary medical radiological installation in which they are entitled - (c) procedures for which authorisation is sought and for which purpose - (d) theoretical training relevant to the procedures applied for - (e) practical experience relevant to the procedures applied for, to include confirmation of appropriate continuing medical education (CME) since training

-- 3.7 Applications for an practitioner licence to include therapy procedures should detail the following: - (a) specific recent training and experience in the procedures applied for to include: - (i) indicative numbers of cases - (ii) the applicant's level of involvement - (iii) whether experience was gained during formal training or under the mentorship of another practitioner. - (b) expected number of procedures to be performed over the next 12 months. - (c) attendance at relevant training courses to include certificates and syllabus as appropriate. - (d) details of involvement in relevant multidisciplinary team meetings for appropriate patient selection and onward management.
+- (f) any other information as may be specified on the application form or may be reasonably required for the assessment of the application - 3.7 Applications for a practitioner licence to include therapy procedures should detail the following: - (a) specific recent training and experience in the procedures applied for to include: - (i) indicative numbers of cases - (ii) the applicant's level of involvement - (iii) whether experience was gained during formal training or under the mentorship of another practitioner - (b) expected number of procedures to be performed over the next 12 months - (c) attendance at relevant training courses to include certificates and syllabus as appropriate - (d) details of involvement in relevant multidisciplinary team meetings for appropriate patient selection and onward management

-Qualifications and Experience of the Practitioner
+Qualifications and experience of the practitioner